 That’s where EarthTalk comes in.

 Our mission is to help everyday people like you and me understand complex environmental issues, promote sustainability and live greener lives.
-We do this by producing and distributing our weekly EarthTalk Q&A column, syndicated to 1,700 media outlets across North America with a combined readership topping 80 million people.
+We do this by producing and distributing our weekly EarthTalk Q&A column, syndicated to 1,000+ media outlets across North America with a combined readership in the tens of millions.